+3.2.1 Shared gaze stimuli

-3.2.1 Shared Gaze Stimuli.
-To provide repeatable controlled shared gaze stimuli, we decided to use a simulated virtual human partner in this study.
-Therefore, we placed a 3D virtual human character (see Figure 1) at a distance of one meter on the left side to the participants, which was visible to them on the HoloLens.
+To provide repeatable controlled shared gaze stimuli in a manner similar to what has been previously done by Murray et al. [27], we decided to use a simulated virtual human partner in this study.
+We placed a 3D virtual human character (see Fig. 1) at a distance of one meter on the left side to the participants, which was visible to them on the HoloLens.
 During the experiment, the simulated partner stood with an idle animation, facing in the same forward direction as the participants.
 A 20-meter gaze ray was presented in AR that originated in the partner's eye location and went forward into the environment.
 The gaze ray was programmed to be rendered on top of the real or virtual entities in the environment to be more in line with practical shared gaze setups and to not give away or misrepresent a target through depth cues resulting from an intersection with a target at any moment.
-We would like to point out that such gaze rays are mainly used when one does not have access to a high-precision real-time reconstruction of the geometry of a physical environment, as discussed in Section 1.
+We would like to point out that such gaze rays are mainly used when one does not have access to a high-precision real-time reconstruction of the geometry of a physical environment, as discussed in Sect.
+1.

-We tested different gaze simulation algorithms but noticed that these were largely not able to create realistic gaze behavior in AR.
+We tested different gaze simulation algorithms but noticed that these were largely not able to create realistic gaze behavior ior in AR.
 In order to create a natural gaze behavior for the simulated partner, we recorded the eye behavior of one of the experimenters looking at a stationary target located at a distance of one meter away.
 We used the Pupil Labs software to capture the recording and assess its accuracy (0.55 deg) and precision (0.08 deg).
 This recorded data was then analyzed to find the average gaze position observed (with the accuracy error), and was then normalized around this position to yield data with no accuracy error.